How to download and install

 -After doing a Windows Restore, your game may have disappeared or your registered copy of the game may revert back to the trial count down.
 Windows Restore backs your system up to an earlier date, so if that date was before the game was installed, then the game no longer exists.
 Reinstall the game from your backup copy of the installation file.
 If the date that you backed up to was before you entered in your registration information, that information will be lost.
 Reenter your registration information to stop the trial count down.

--If you suddenly get an error message that a .dll or .ocx is out of date, that means that some idiot software that you have installed has written over the .dll/ocx files included in the game with their own OLDER files.
+-If you suddenly get an error message that a .dll or .ocx is out of date, that usually means that some other software you installed has written over the .dll/ocx files included in the game with their own OLDER files.
 Old software always works with newer .dlls, but not the other way around.
 A properly written installation program should never do this.
 See OCX Error Messages below.

-Problems are easily remedied by uninstalling and then reinstalling the game.
+-- Problems are usually remedied by uninstalling and then reinstalling the game.
 Please uninstall properly.
-See Uninstalling/Reinstalling.
+See Uninstalling/Reinstalling --

 Windows XP reports an error while the game is running.